 This is the second post in a series about asynchronous collaboration.
-By asynchronous, I mean that people on the team don’t always work at the exact same time.
+By asynchronous, I mean that people don’t work at the same time.
 It’s common on distributed teams, especially across time zones.
 You can see all the posts so far on this series right here.

-In the previous post, we talked about asynchronous limitations on code reviews:
+In this previous post, we talked about asynchronous limitations on code reviews.

 Code reviews: we know they make our code better.
 How do we do code reviews?
 There’s less agreement on that.

 I love pairing for immediate code review, but it requires synchronous communication.
 For asynchronous code review, we need another option.

 Enter the pull request.
 In this more prevalent approach to code reviews, a programmer keeps a change set on a separate branch, then submits a request to merge it into the main branch.
 Another programmer reviews the code in that request prior to merge.

 Then I shared what I include in my pull request submissions to ensure that my reviewer has all the context they need on what I’ve done.

 In this post, we talk about the other side of the interaction: how I do pull request reviews.

 Strap in folks, because you need to hear this, and you’re not going to like it.